blabla1337/skf-flask/skf/markdown/code_examples/java/26-code_example--RFD_and_file_download_injections--.md

 */

-the following bean represents the managed bean to perform the file download action
+// The following bean represents the managed bean to perform the file download action

 package prime.com.beans;